(This post may contain affiliate links. Please read our disclosure policy for more information.)

 Many of the best places for camping is where bears also live, but that also means extra safety precautions for bear country.
 When camping in these areas, be sure to follow the advice of the campground and rangers.

-Bears will stay away if there is nothing to attract them to your site.
-If a bear locker is provided at or near your campsite, then use it to store all food, toiletries, and other scented items.
+Bears will stay away if nothing is to attract them to your site.
+If a bear locker is provided at or near your campsite, use it to store all food, toiletries, and other scented items.
 Otherwise, these items can be stored in your car.

 Keep kids away from the fire and the fire rings and grates, which get as hot as the fire.